UST Golden Tigresses volleyball

-The UST Golden Tigresses are the intercollegiate women’s volleyball team of the UST Growling Tigers representing the University of Santo Tomas in the University Athletic Association of the Philippines.
-Their head coach as of April 17, 2015 is former Golden Spiker Kungfu Reyes who is also the coach of their junior girls’ volleyball program.
+The UST Golden Tigresses are the women’s collegiate varsity volleyball team of the UST Growling Tigers, representing the University of Santo Tomas in the University Athletic Association of the Philippines (UAAP).
+Their head coach as of April 17, 2015 is former Golden Spiker Kungfu Reyes.

 They are one of the UAAP’s winningest teams with 16 championships, the last coming in 2010 against the De La Salle Lady Spikers.
 The Tigresses swept their elimination games in 1988, 1993 and 1996 and were declared automatic champions in each of those years.
-They also have the third most Final Four appearances with 13, behind La Salle’s 18 and the FEU Lady Tamaraws’ 15.
-UST has successfully qualified to the Final Four for nine straight years from 2003 until 2012.
+They also have the third most Final Four appearances with 15, behind La Salle’s 20 and the FEU Lady Tamaraws’ 16.
+UST made seven straight Final Four appearances from 2005 until 2012.

 The Tigresses also have six Premier Volleyball League championships, with the distinction of being the inaugural winners in 2004 when the tournament was still known as the Shakey’s V-League.
 They hold the same number of six championships in the UNIGAMES, with back-to-back wins in 2009 and 2010, and then capped by a three-peat from 2016 until 2018.

 History

+The Golden Tigresses’ team colors were derived from UST’s school colors of gold, black, and white, which were in turn inspired by the flag of the Papal States since their pontifical status was obtained in 1902.

 The Tigresses who used to be called the Lady Goldies won their first championship in 1974.
 Even as the men’s volleyball team existed during their time in the National Collegiate Athletic Association (NCAA) in the 1920s, the women’s team was only formed in the same year of the sports’ inception in the UAAP in 1938.
 The 1974 title was the first of three consecutive championships won until 1976.
 They next achieved an unprecedented seven-year title run from 1984 until 1990 under then coach August Sta.
 Maria.